blessen010/slot-machine.js/README.md

-# slot-machine.js
-A slot machine game made with nodejs
+# slot gambling machine in JS